 Trying to be healthy and being mindful of what goes into your body can be easy if you have the correct information.
 Below, Samantha Morales answered the web's most asked questions to further guide you in your journey to holistic wellness.

-Consume more foods that are rich in folate (ex. kale chips, citrus fruits, and whole grains), omega-3 rich (ex. avocados, walnuts, chia seed pudding), Vitamin B-6 rich (ex. bananas, chicken, fish), antioxidant-rich vegetables (ex. green smoothies & fruits) and high-quality protein (ex. chicken or egg sandwich with lettuce).
+Consume more foods that are rich in folate (ex. kale chips, citrus fruits, and whole grains), omega-3 rich (ex. avocados, walnuts, chia seed pudding), Vitamin B-6 rich (ex. bananas, chicken, fish), antioxidant-rich vegetables (ex. green smoothies & fruits) and high-quality protein (ex. chicken or egg sandwich with lettuce) are probably the best foods you can eat during pregnancy.

 I recommend planning your meals and even snacks ahead of time.
 You don't necessarily have to make different snacks every day.
 You may rotate at least 3-4 kinds of snacks per week.